-CIS RAM for IG2 assists IG2 enterprises by significantly automating risk estimations and threat models.
+CIS RAM for IG3 assists IG3 enterprises by significantly automating risk estimations and threat models.
 It reduces the complexity of risk analysis by providing the following:

-- A simple format for stating an enterprise's Impact Criteria and range of magnitudes of Impact that you or others may suffer - Guidance for stating your enterprise's Risk Acceptance Criteria - A fixed definition for Expectancy Criteria - A simple Risk Register - Automated Expectancy calculation based on the commonality of reported threats and the Maturity of the enterprise's Safeguards
+- A simple format for stating an enterprise's Impact Criteria and range of magnitudes of Impact that you or others may suffer - · Guidance for stating your enterprise's Risk Acceptance Criteria - · A fixed definition for Expectancy Criteria - · A simple Risk Register - Automated Expectancy calculation based on the commonality of reported threats and the Maturity of the enterprise's Safeguards - Mapping to the Center for Internet Security's Community Defense Model (CDM) v2.0 to assist in threat modeling

 All enterprises face a unique set of risks, and comprehensive risk assessments can identify and evaluate those unique risks.
-However, the automation within CIS RAM for IG2 narrows your enterprise's risk assessment focus on how well your implementation of CIS Safeguards reduces the most and least common causes of reported cybersecurity incidents in the general population.
+However, the automation within CIS RAM for IG3 narrows your enterprise's risk assessment focus on how well your implementation of CIS Safeguards reduces the most and least common causes of reported cybersecurity incidents in the general population.
 This is a trade-off, as is all risk management.
 This trade-off helps enterprises make data-driven risk decisions, but may not result in a comprehensive risk assessment that models all foreseeable threats in your environment.

-CIS RAM for IG2 risk assessments involve the following activities:
+CIS RAM for IG3 risk assessments involve the following activities:

 Activity Description Developing the Impact Criteria The risk assessor briefly defines their enterprise's Mission, Operational Objectives, Financial Objectives, and Obligations.
 The risk assessor then defines their Impact Scores and defines their level of Acceptable Risk.
 Expectancy Score definitions are provided by default.
-Estimating Inherent Risk Criteria The risk assessor estimates the highest Impact that their information assets could create if they experienced a cybersecurity attack.
 Evaluating Risks The risk assessor states the maturity ("Maturity Score") of their implementation of each CIS Safeguard.
 This automatically creates a Risk Score by associating inherent risks with the commonality of attacks that the Safeguard prevents, and the Safeguard's capability.
 Recommending Safeguards The risk assessor describes Safeguards that they believe will reasonably reduce risks to all parties.
+Assessing Risks of Attack Types The risk assessor aggregates the Risk Register using columns associated with the CDM to determine risks associated with Attack Types.